AllenCompSci/Musical-Guacamole/README.md

 @used photoshop to try and get some good chip textures

-@looked at Galaga 2.0 graphics to see how to use variables and keylistener with draw to make the image move with the key clicks.
+@looked at Galaga 2.0 graphics to see how to use variables and keylistener with draw to make the image move with the key clicks. (graphicss.java)

 ## Week 3

 $tried writing font, started on start screen, worked on worksheet, started working on actual screens used in the game

-@ worked on mouselistener, recording x and y, to be used for starting the game from the start menu
+@ worked on mouselistener, recording x and y, to be used for starting the game from the start menu (graphicss.java)

 @more audio scaling tests in audioinputstream